forcedotcom/cli/releasenotes/sfdx/README.md

     Finally, just in case we weren't clear, the existing commands work exactly as before!
 But give this new stuff a try, it's pretty cool.

+* FIX: Plugins that are linked locally with the `sfdx plugins link` command now automatically compile when you make a local change to them.
+Previously you had to run `yarn build` each time you made a change.
+(GitHub issue [#1664](https://github.com/forcedotcom/cli/issues/1664), oclif PR [#517](https://github.com/oclif/plugin-plugins/pull/517))

 ## 7.183.1 (Jan 12, 2023) [stable]

 ANNOUNCEMENT: Happy new year, Salesforce CLI community!
 Be sure to read our latest [blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) that describes some of the big improvements that are coming in Salesforce CLI this year.
 And now back to our regular schedule.